How Much Does a Bathroom Renovation Cost in the UK?

 Manual showers are the basic models.
 They’re fitted with a moveable hose and spray attached to a wall unit and equipped with a temperature control.
 You can expect to pay around £50 for a basic model.

-Shower Enclosure
+Shower enclosure

-A basic walk in shower enclosure, with one glass panel and door or a quadrant with double doors, will set you back around £100.
+A basic walk-in shower enclosure, with one glass panel and door or a quadrant with double doors, will set you back around £100.
 You can pay up to £300 for an average version, while a top end shower enclosure can cost from £600 upwards.

 A shower tray will add around £60 to the cost (for a basic version).

 It’s possible to get a frameless fixed shower enclosure from £200 but a wet room enclosure complete with frameless screen can cost from £550.
-Then you’ll have to pay for the actual wet room equipment and which will add another £600 to your bill.
+Then you’ll have to pay for the actual wet room equipment which will add another £600 to your bill.

 Sink